-The Corporation measures expected credit losses on available for sale debt securities when the Corporation does not intend to sell, or when it is not more likely than not that it will be required to sell, the security before recovery of its amortized cost basis.
-If either of the criteria regarding intent or requirement to sell is met, the security's amortized cost basis is written down to fair value through income.
+The Corporation measures expected credit losses on available for sale debt securities when the Corporation determines that a decline in fair value below the amortized cost has resulted from a credit loss, at which point an allowance for credit losses is established.
+If the corporation intends to sell the security or believes it will be required to sell the security before recovery of its amortized cost basis, the security's amortized cost basis is written down to fair value through a charge-off is recorded to the allowance for credit losses.
 For available for sale debt securities that do not meet the aforementioned criteria, the Corporation evaluates whether the decline in fair value has resulted from credit losses or other factors.
 In making this assessment, the Corporation considers the extent to which fair value is less than amortized cost, any changes to the rating of the security by a rating agency, and adverse conditions specifically related to the security, among other factors.
 If this evaluation indicates that a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis of the security.
 If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, equal to the amount that the fair value is less than the amortized cost basis.
 Economic forecast data is utilized to calculate the present value of expected cash flows.
 Any impairment that has not been recorded through an allowance for credit losses is recognized in other comprehensive income.

 The allowance for credit losses on available for sale debt securities is included within Investment securities available for sale on the Consolidated Balance Sheets.
 Changes in the allowance for credit losses are recorded within Provision for credit losses on the Consolidated Statements of Income.
 Losses are charged against the allowance when the Corporation believes the collectability of an available for sale security is in jeopardy or when either of the criteria regarding intent or requirement to sell is met.
-As of December 31, 2023, the Corporation has not identified any security with a decline in fair value resulting from credit losses or related factors and therefore has not recorded an allowance for credit losses for available for sale debt securities.
+As of December 31, 2024 and 2023, the Corporation has not identified any security with a decline in fair value resulting from credit losses or related factors and therefore has not recorded an allowance for credit losses for available for sale debt securities.

-Accrued interest receivable on available for sale debt securities totaled \$420,274 at December 31, 2023 and is included within Accrued Interest Receivable on the Consolidated Balance Sheets.
+Accrued interest receivable on available for sale debt securities totaled \$404,877 and \$417,768 at December 31, 2024 and 2023, respectively and is included within Accrued Interest Receivable on the Consolidated Balance Sheets.
 This amount is excluded from the estimate of expected credit losses.
 Available for sale debt securities are typically classified as nonaccrual when the contractual payment of principal or interest has become 90 days past due or management has serious doubts about the further collectability of principal or interest.
 When available for sale debt securities are placed on nonaccrual status, unpaid interest credited to income is reversed.
-As of December 31, 2023, the Corporation has not identified any security with a decline in fair value resulting from credit losses or related factors and therefore has no available for sale debt securities that have been placed on nonaccrual status.
+As of December 31, 2024 and 2023, the Corporation has not identified any security with a decline in fair value resulting from credit losses or related factors and therefore has no available for sale debt securities that have been placed on nonaccrual status.